amjd/HN-Saved-Links-Export/README.md

 # HN Saved Links Export

 This is a python script to export your saved links from [Hacker News](https://news.ycombinator.com/news).
 What's a saved link, you ask?
 Any story that you upvote on HN is added to your saved links.
-You can access your them from `https://news.ycombinator.com/saved?id=<username>` where `<username>` is your HN username.
+You can access them from `https://news.ycombinator.com/saved?id=<username>` where `<username>` is your HN username.

 ### Instructions
 1. This script depends on `lxml` and `requests` packages, which should be installed by default on most systems.
 If not, install them like so: